See3Three/see3-docs/docs/Introduction/Governance.md

 ## Arbitration on Aleph Zero

-The See3 Arbitration Contract, operating on the Aleph Zero blockchain, secures our system of incentives and enforce penalties within the ecosystem.
+The See3 Arbitration Contract secures our system of incentives and enforce penalties within the ecosystem.
 This contract is designed to uphold the integrity and trust of the hardware-attested content provenance system by ensuring that only secure and reliable hardware is utilized in the creation of content: it rewards the community for identifying cases of camera-hacking and slashes camera manufacturers who do not sufficiently tamper-proof their hardware.

 ## How Does Governance Uphold See3's Security?